 Productivity in any business is a critical element of success.
-When an organisation is running like a well-oiled machine employees are engaged, everyone is focused and contributing to the goals of the company, and subsequently thats translated into competitive advantage and increased revenues.
+When an organization is running like a well-oiled machine, employees are engaged, and everyone is focused and contributing to the company's goals, which translates into a competitive advantage and increased revenues.

 And the research speaks for itself:

-- Organizations with highly engaged employees have an average 3-year revenue growth 2.3 times greater than companies whose employees were only engaged at an average level.
+- Organizations with highly engaged employees have an average 3-year revenue growth 2.3 times greater than companies whose employees were only engaged at a moderate level.
 (Source: UNC Kenanflager Business School)

 - Employees who exercise their strengths on a daily basis are 8% more productive and 6x more likely to be engaged.
 (Source: Gallup)